anyatran/Bakery/README.md

 special functionality depending on the section type.

-By default, when the interface is launched it will load data from two files "bakeryItems.txt" and "orders.txt" which contain the inventory and order data respectively.
+By default, when the interface is launched it will load data from two files `bakeryItems.txt` and `orders.txt` which contain the inventory and order data respectively.
 To load an empty bakery, simply do not supply these files in the program directory.